Rotary Position Embeddings

 xk_out = torch.view_as_real(xk_ * freqs).flatten(3)

-# the output was (up)casted to fp32, needs to go back to original dtype
+# the output was cast to fp32, needs to go back to original dtype

 return xq_out.type_as(xq), xk_out.type_as(xk)